Which Water Filtration System is Best? |

 Type(s) of Filtration: Carbon-based, UV, salt-free softener, copper-zinc mineral stone, sub-micron sediment filter

-Notes: Some of these systems do not filter fluoride, however the reverse osmosis option does – but with the caveat that you would have to then remineralize the water so it isn’t leaching minerals from pipes or you.
+Notes: This system does not filter fluoride and does not have an attachment that can do so (I emailed to ask).
 So, if you do not have fluoride, it could be a good option.
-It has several “extras” available, like the salt-free water softener and the UV filter.
+It has several “extras” available, like the salt-free water softener and the UV filter, as well as a pro-install kit for the DIY-er.
 The basic system is very affordable.
+It’s a good option for those on well water or city water that isn’t fluoridated.

 NSF Certified: Yes